 Ocean Connectors was created by a diverse group of scientists, educators, and nonprofit leaders in 2007.
 These visionaries continue to be closely involved with all aspects of Ocean Connectors, from serving on the Advisory Board where they provide guidance and insights into program growth, to mentoring children and helping develop our classroom curricula.
 This grassroots community passion propels our mission forward.

 Frances Kinney holds a B.A. in Environmental Studies with a Minor in Spanish from the University of California Santa Barbara and a Master’s Degree in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at the University of California San Diego.
 Frances came to San Diego in 2007, where she founded Ocean Connectors.
-Within two years she was able to double the level of fundraising as well as the size and scope of the audience.
-Frances helped introduce the first-ever Community Education Workshops for Teachers and Schoolchildren as part of the 31st and 32nd International Sea Turtle Symposia in San Diego, California and Huatulco, Mexico.
-She is a member of the National City Chamber of Commerce and a certified California Substitute School Teacher.
-Frances is also a certified Interpretive Guide, and certified in CPR, First Aid, and open water SCUBA.
-She is currently enrolled in the Sanford Institute of Philanthropy’s Fundraising Certificate program at National University.
+Within two years she was able to double the level of fundraising as well as the size and scope of the audience, and today Ocean Connectors reaches approximately 3,000 underserved youth annually under her leadership.
+Frances is a certified California Substitute School Teacher.
+Frances is also a certified Interpretive Guide, and she is certified in CPR, First Aid, Wilderness First Aid, and Open Water SCUBA.
+In 2017 Frances graduated from the Sanford Institute of Philanthropy’s Fundraising Certificate program at National University.

 Danielle Tentschert completed her undergraduate studies at the University of California Santa Cruz in 2012, receiving a B.A. in Psychology and a B.S. in Biology.
-She is currently completing a Master’s Degree in Zoology through Miami University in Ohio, which has allowed her to travel to Baja, Belize, and Africa to conduct conservation research.
+She has traveled to Baja, Belize, and Africa to conduct conservation research.
 While living in Santa Cruz, Danielle worked for Long Marine Lab leading school programs and volunteered as a hatchery assistant at the Monterey Bay Salmon and Trout Project.
 Upon returning to San Diego, Danielle worked as a volunteer for San Diego Zoo Global conducting behavioral research on orangutans and capuchin monkeys.
-She has worked for Scripps Ranch Swim & Racquet Club for over ten years.
-She is certified in CPR, First Aid, and open water SCUBA.
-Danielle started working as Program Assistant for Ocean Connectors in 2015, where her main responsibilities include leading field trips, designing programs, and communicating with the public at outreach events.
+She has worked as a dive coach, summer camp counselor, and nanny for over ten years.
+She is certified in CPR, First Aid, Wilderness First Aid, and Open Water SCUBA.
+Danielle started working with Ocean Connectors in 2015, where her main responsibilities include leading field trips, designing programs, and communicating with the public at outreach events.

 Antonio Barbosa is Vice President of Community Development for Wells Fargo in San Diego.
 He provides oversight and direction on Community Reinvestment Act initiatives, in addition to building external relationships with nonprofit entities and local elected officials.
 Prior to joining Wells Fargo, Antonio worked for the Mexican Government at the General Consulate of Mexico in San Diego, where he managed the Community Affairs Department.
 He contributes his leadership and advice to various organizations and serves on the City of San Diego Small Business Advisory Board, The California Foundations Fund, and the San Ysidro Chamber of Commerce.
 He served on the Advisory Board of the Institute of Mexicans Abroad for the President of Mexico (Felipe Calderon) during 2009-2011.
 Born in Mexico City, Antonio graduated from Iberoamericana University, Mexico, with a Law Degree before settling in San Diego.
 Antonio became involved with Ocean Connectors through the LEAD San Diego IMPACT program.